What is a GLN?

 GLNs are used to identify parties to business transactions; functional groups within a company; or real, physical “places” that might ship, receive, process, or hold inventories.

-- Functional Entities: specific department within a legal entity, such as an accounting department, purchasing department, hospital pharmacy, etc.
+• Functional Entities: specific departments within a legal entity, such as an accounting department, purchasing department, hospital pharmacy, etc.

 Benefits of Using GLNs